-Fort Calgary Historic Park#11 in Best Things To Do in Calgary
+Fort Calgary Historic Park#13 in Best Things To Do in Calgary

-To see where it all began, head to Fort Calgary Historic Park, circa late 19th century.
-This 40-acre space encloses the remains of the original mounted police stronghold, which until the 1970s, were buried under the expanding city.
+This 40-acre National Historic Site encloses the remains of the original mounted police stronghold, which until the 1970s, were buried under the expanding city.
 Today, you can explore the fort's remains and, with the help of recently uncovered artifacts, learn what life was like for these western Mounties.

 Fort Calgary sits just a few blocks east of downtown and is open daily from 9 a.m. to 5 p.m.
-Admission is $11 CAD for adults and $7 CAD for children (approximately the same in U.S. dollars).
-Check out the official website for more information.
+Admission costs CA$12 (around $9) for adults, CA$7 (about $5) for children ages 7 to 17 and CA$5 (approximately $3.75) for kids ages 3 to 6.
+The City Hall CTrain station is located three blocks west of the fort.
+Visit the official website for more information.

 More Best Things To Do in Calgary